 The easiest method comes by upgrading the Nano Mech’s Viscera Nanobots augment.
 This is central to the squad’s core gameplay as for every enemy a mech kills, they will receive health back and that bonus is granted even if the attacking mech would have been disabled via self-damage.

-Having one of the defensive pilots on hand can certainly help too, but your first purchase is still likely going to be on health upgrades and even then you will have to exercise caution.
-Luckily, the movement qualities of your Leap Mech and Nano Mech are superb as are your prospects for pushing Vek onto more advantageous tiles.
+Having one of the defensive pilots on hand can certainly help, but your first purchase should probably be a health upgrade.
+Luckily, the movement qualities of your Leap Mech and Nano Mech are superb, as are your prospects for pushing Vek onto more advantageous tiles.

-Curiously the Hazardous Mechs are affiliated with Detritus Disposal and yet working for that faction in-game presents one of the toughest challenges.
+Curiously the Hazardous Mechs are affiliated with Detritus Disposal and yet working for that faction in-game is a tough challenge.
 Detritus maps are notorious for their A.C.I.D. tiles and this causes a major problem for these mechs because their self-damage is also boosted if they’re coated in the green stuff.
-If you’re playing a shorter campaign then it’s safer to just avoid the Detritus maps altogether and instead make controlled use of A.C.I.D. with your Nano Mech’s Projector weapon.
+If you’re playing a shorter campaign then it’s safer to just avoid the Detritus maps altogether and make controlled use of A.C.I.D. with your Nano Mech’s Projector weapon instead.

-No squad in the game can make attacks this devastating and yet there will be more times where a simple miscalculation can bring everything crashing down.
-The Hazardous Mechs are not overly flexible and you can see this in how the Leap Mech damages everything around it (buildings included) and in how much it and the Unstable Mech really hate to attack from or into tiles containing flammable forests.
+No squad in the game can make attacks this devastating and yet there will be more times when a simple miscalculation brings everything crashing down.
+The Hazardous Mechs are not very flexible and you can see this in how the Leap Mech damages things around it (buildings included) and how the Unstable Mech really hates to attack from or into tiles containing flammable forests.